VUWJackB/GuerilBeta/README.md

 ## Contributing

 Contributions to Gueril are welcome!
-If you have ideas for new features, bug fixes, or improvements, feel free to open an issue or submit a pull request on the [Gitlab repository](https://gitlab.com/jackhascamera1/Gueril).
+If you have ideas for new features, bug fixes, or improvements, feel free to open an issue or submit a pull request on the [Github repository](https://github.com/VUWJackB/GuerilBeta).

 ## License